-While it might make sense to stay home when the weather is inclement, as Milwaukee residents know, that simply isn’t possible.
+While it might make sense to stay home with inclement weather, as Milwaukee residents know, that simply isn’t possible.
 The demands of work, family and personal responsibilities constantly require us to hit the roads in less-than-ideal conditions.

 Due to adverse weather conditions during the winter, our lawyers at Gruber Law Offices, LLC, find ourselves helping an increased number of clients to work through the legal issues that arise in the aftermath of a crash.

-As we have seen, these accidents can cause serious property damage and injuries.
+As we have seen, these accidents can cause serious property damage and serious injuries.
 Often, winter accidents are chain-reaction crashes that involve multiple vehicles and, in turn, highly complex legal issues.
 Remember to follow this Wisconsin car accident checklist if you've been involved in a crash."

-The following are some common questions about winter car accidents in Wisconsin that we are asked:
+The following are some common questions about bad weather car accidents in Wisconsin that we are asked:

 According to car accident statistics from the Federal Highway Administration (FHA), out of the roughly 5.7 million car crashes that occur each year in the U.S., nearly a quarter of these accidents are due to adverse weather conditions.
-Ice, snow and sleet all create problems for drivers and can affect the following:
+Icy roads, snow and sleet all create problems for drivers and can affect the following: